lzap/fan3xxnsa/README.md

 fan3xxnsa
 =========

-Fan control daemon for NSA 310 NAS server.
+Fan control daemon for **NSA 310** NAS server.

+It currently only support NSA 310 model only, patches for 32x and others are needed (please send pull requests).

 This is very simple and lightweight daemon that reads case temperature of Zyxel NSA-310 and sets fan speed according to the temperature.